suvel/crc/Readme.md

 ### Setup VS code to leverage creating React component

 Create a split terminal, one can be used for running script and checking logs, and the second can be used for creating components.
+In the second PowerShell terminal cd to the directory where the components are maintained in your project.
+After this setup you are just one cmd away from creating components 🤗....

 ![alt text](./asset/vscode_setup.PNG)